osaetinevbuoma/wootlab-trial/README.md

 * Run the Tomcat server by typing `./gradlew bootRun`.
 This creates the database table and starts the Tomcat server.
 * The application will be accessible on `http://localhost:8080`.
+* **Note**: The app uses Mailgun settings to send emails.
+Create an account [here](http://www.mailgun.com) if you do not already have one.
+In `application.properties`, input the values of your email account username and password in `spring.mail.username` and `spring.mail.password` respectively.

 ### Note